dijkm88/ms1/README.md

 ### Media ###
 Some images have been sourced from pixabay.
-- Agenda image for appointments section header
+- Agenda image for appointments section header (Image is Free For Commercial Use) [Agenda Image](https://pixabay.com/photos/day-planner-calendar-organizer-828611/ "Agenda Image")
-- Nail polish image for the treatments section header
+- Nail polish image for the treatments section header  (Image is Free For Commercial Use) [Nail Polish Image](https://pixabay.com/photos/manicure-pedicure-cosmetics-870857/ "Nail Polish Image")

 All digital materials has been provided by the site-owner.
 - Gallery images (certification & gallery)